zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-properties.markdown

 Sets how groups of tests are organized.
 Valid values are _sequential_ or _single_.
 Sequential will group the tests based off of the other test.batch.* properties, allowing for multiple tests to be set in one axis.
 Single sets one test per axis.
 The grouping of tests is printed to another properties file which is read by the CI infrastructure.

 ### test.case.available.property.names
-Sets a comma delimited list of property names that can be set for tests within Poshi.
+Sets a comma-delimited list of properties can be set for tests within Poshi.

 ### test.case.required.property.names
-Sets a comma delimited list of property names that must be set for tests within Poshi.
+Sets a comma-delimited list of properties that must be set for tests within Poshi.

 ### test.console.log.file.name
 Sets the path to a file of a log file to be evaluated.
 This is generally used more with Liferay Portal testing.